 There are a few types of company that an individual can establish in Switzerland

-- Gesellschaft mit beschränkter Haftung (LLC)
+- Gesellschaft mit beschränkter Haftung (GmbH)

 A GmbH is a type of limited liability company, common in German-speaking countries like Austria, Germany and Switzerland.
 It has to be formed with a minimum of one shareholder and the share capital has to be not less than CHF20,000.
 With such a company, the liability of the members is limited according to their contribution to the capital.
 In a GmbH company, bearer shares are not allowed.
-At least one of the directors is required to have Swiss resident status and the management is approved at the shareholders' meetings, where a minimums of one director ought to be present as well.
+At least one of the directors is required to have Swiss resident status and the management is approved at the shareholders' meetings, where at least one director ought to be present as well.

 - Unlimited liability company